anupambhatnagar/GPUPuzzlers/fusion/fusion-answer.md

   <a href="/fusion/compiled_combined.png">
     <img src = "/fusion/compiled_combined.png">
   </a>
-  Compiled "combined" trace
+  compiled_combined trace
 </p>

-Recall that layer_norm alone took 44 us in combined, further evidence of the power of the Triton backend that is used in PyTorch 2.
+Recall that layer norm alone took 44 us in `combined`, further evidence of the power of the Triton backend that is used in PyTorch 2.

 ## Discussion